 The days are getting a bit shorter and the nights a bit cooler.
 I’m remiss to say, but I believe fall is on the way.
 One thing I do love about autumn approaching is the ability to bake my days away.
 There’s something truly comforting about a warm kitchen filled with the sweet scent of a freshly baked sweet treat.
-And let me tell you…my kitchen smelled like fall heaven while these scrumptious Honey Pumpkin cupcakes baked.
+And let me tell you…my kitchen smelled like fall heaven while these scrumptious dairy-free gluten-free honey pumpkin cupcakes were baked.

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

 Warmly spiced and naturally sweetened, these gluten-free honey pumpkin cupcakes are fluffy and moist.

 Topped with a smooth, sweet, and slightly tangy whipped dairy-free cream cheese buttercream frosting that will make you consider licking every spoon, beater, spatula, and bowl clean.

 This small-batch naturally sweetened honey pumpkin cupcake recipe is an easy and totally delicious fall sweet treat.

 Did you know that September is National Honey Month?
 It only makes sense to celebrate with a delectable dessert and I’ve fallen head over heels in love with Bee Maid Honey.
 Bee Maid Honey is Canadian-owned and produced honey co-op since 1954.

 That means that they source the highest quality honey from over 300 Western Canadian Beekeepers.
 Each and every bottle is quality assured and stamped “Proudly Owned by Canadian Beekeepers.”

 How To Use Honey In Baking